 For an example, see EXAMPLE 2 in §3.14.1.

-workItemUri property
+workItemUris property

-A result object MAY contain a property named workItemUri whose value is a string containing the absolute URI [RFC3986] of the work item associated with this result.
+A result object MAY contain a property named workItemUris whose value is an array of one or more unique (§3.6.2) strings, each containing the absolute URI [RFC3986] of a work item associated with this result.

 NOTE: Result management systems are likely to generate work items from at least some of the results in a SARIF log file.
 Depending on the engineering system, these work items might take the form of Git issues, Jira tickets, TFS work items, or the equivalent in other work item tracking systems.